Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Related Work

 \subsection{Model Cascades and Routing}

-Different from making a specific LLMs adapt to multiple reasoning modes, model cascades and routing dynamically switching between multiple models. \citet{ong2025routellm} propose to decide when to route based on a win prediction model that estimates the probability of a strong model win over a weak model for a given query. \citet{feng2025graphrouter} predict the effect and cost of potential edges in a graph where the task, query, and LLM are modelled as heterogeneous nodes. \citet{titov_optimising_calls_margin} find that simple confidence measures can effectively route harder queries to stronger models compared to trained routing models. \cite{chuang2025confidentseekstrongerexploring} investigates a comprehensive set of self-assessed confidence estimation methods for model routing.
+Model cascades and routing methods dynamically switch between multiple models. \citet{ong2025routellm} propose to decide when to route based on a win prediction model that estimates the probability of a strong model win over a weak model for a given query. \citet{feng2025graphrouter} predict the effect and cost of potential edges in a graph where the task, query, and LLM are modelled as heterogeneous nodes. \citet{titov_optimising_calls_margin} find that simple confidence measures can effectively route harder queries to stronger models compared to trained routing models. \citet{chuang2025confidentseekstrongerexploring} investigates a set of confidence estimation methods for model routing.
+While prior work studies model cascades that route queries across different models, we study an analogous cascade within a single hybrid-reasoning model.